-Cellular data is a popular choice for RVers for online mobile connectivity.
+Cellular data is a popular choice for RVers and boaters for online mobile connectivity.

 Once you decide on the carrier(s) you want in your arsenal, you have to decide what specific equipment makes the most sense for getting online.